April 11th-16th, 2021 (sold out)

 About Your Instructors

 Mandy has been in the photography industry for 20 years.
 After growing up in Colorado she moved to Austin, TX where she worked at Precision Camera for 10 years.
 First, she managed the print lab, then moved on to start their education department.
 She has been leading landscape photography workshops for four years and loves helping students capture images the way they see them in real life.
-Now, she lives full-time in a tiny camper to teach landscape photography workshops and guide backpacking trips…
+Now, she lives full-time in a tiny camper with Kendrick to teach landscape photography workshops and guide backpacking trips…

 Kendrick began photography when he picked up Mandy’s spare camera, a Nikon D800.
 He took that camera and hit the ground running!
 Kendrick especially enjoys helping beginner photographers learn new things and capture images they can’t wait to show their family and friends.
-Now, he lives full-time in a tiny camper to teach landscape photography workshops and guide backpacking trips…
+Now, he lives full-time in a tiny camper with Mandy to teach landscape photography workshops and guide backpacking trips…

 Camera Gear to Bring: